BBC World Service: Europe

 The BBC World Service is broadcast in Berlin on 94.8 MHz.
-FM relays are also available in Ceske Budjovice, Karlovy Vary, Plzen, Usti nad Labem, Zlin and Prague in the Czech Republic, Pristina, Riga, Tallinn, Tirana and Vilnius.
+FM relays are also available in České Budějovice, Karlovy Vary, Plzeň, Ústí nad Labem, Zlín and Prague in the Czech Republic, Pristina, Riga, Tallinn, Tirana and Vilnius.
 The station is also available in Reykjavík, Iceland on 94.5 MHz FM.
 A BBC World Service channel is available on DAB+ in Brussels and Flanders and Amsterdam, the Hague, Utrecht and Rotterdam.
 Following a national reorganisation of DAB multiplexes in October 2017, the station is available on DAB+ across the whole of Denmark.

 The World Service employed a medium wave transmitter at Orford Ness to provide English-language coverage to Europe, including on the frequency 648 kHz (which could be heard in parts of the south-east of England during the day and most of the UK after dark).
 Transmissions on this frequency were stopped on 27 March 2011, as a consequence of the budgetary constraints imposed on the BBC World Service in the 2010 budget review.
 A second channel (1296 kHz) traditionally broadcast in various Central European languages, but this frequency has also been discontinued and in 2005 it began regular English-language transmissions via the Digital Radio Mondiale (DRM) format.
 This is a digital shortwave technology that VT expects to become the standard for cross-border transmissions in developed countries.

 In the 1990s, the BBC purchased and constructed large medium wave and FM networks in the former Soviet bloc, particularly the Czech (BBC Czech Section), Slovak Republics (BBC Slovak Section), Poland (BBC Polish Section) (where it was a national network) and Russia (BBC Russian Service).
 It had built up a strong audience during the Cold War, whilst economic restructuring made it difficult for these governments to refuse Western investment.
 Many of these facilities have now returned to domestic control, as economic and political conditions have changed.